soundpress/RulesOfNYC/docs/c44/index.rst

    (5) Public communications structure or PCS.
 The term "public communications structure" or "PCS" means a structure installed on public property pursuant to a valid PCS Franchise Agreement.

    (6) Public pay telephone or PPT.
-The term "public pay telephone" or "PPT" is defined by Section 23-401(f) of the Administrative Code of the City of New York.
+The term "public pay telephone" or "PPT" is defined by § 23-401(f) of the Administrative Code of the City of New York.

 (c) Approval of Installation and Design of PPT Enclosure and of PCS Installation.